Shaun Livingston: Golden State Warriors (2014–2019)

 On July 11, 2014, Livingston signed with the Golden State Warriors for a reported three-year, $16 million contract.
 On August 15, he was ruled out for six to eight weeks after having arthroscopic surgery on the big toe of his right foot.
 Livingston recovered in time to make his Warriors debut in the season opener and served as a key player off the bench for the Warriors in their run to the 2015 NBA Championship while becoming an integral member of the Warriors dynasty.

 In 2015–16, Livingston helped the Warriors win an NBA record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
 During Game 4 of the 2016 Western Conference semi-finals, Livingston was ejected late in the second quarter against the Portland Trail Blazers.
 He had moved into the starting lineup to accommodate for the injured Stephen Curry.
 In the Western Conference Finals, the Warriors overcame a 3–1 deficit to defeat the Oklahoma City Thunder in seven games and advance to the 2016 NBA Finals.
 In Game 1 of the NBA Finals against the Cleveland Cavaliers, Livingston scored a playoff career-high 20 points, leading the Warriors to a 104–89 victory.
 Despite the Warriors going up 3–1 in the series following a Game 4 victory, they went on to lose the series in seven games.

 In 2016–17, Livingston helped the Warriors win the NBA Championship after defeating the Cavaliers 4–1 in the 2017 NBA Finals.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

 On July 25, 2017, Livingston re-signed with the Warriors on a three-year, $24 million contract.
 On December 4, he was suspended for one game without pay for an altercation with game official Courtney Kirkland during a game against the Miami Heat a day earlier.
 Livingston helped the Warriors win back-to-back titles in 2018 after defeating the Cavaliers in a four-game sweep in the Finals.

 In 2019, Livingston played in his fifth straight NBA Finals, where the Warriors lost to the Toronto Raptors in six games.
 Livingston's final NBA game was in Game 6 of the final series (played on June 13, 2019, with the Warriors losing 114–110), where he recorded six points and a steal in 16 minutes of playing time.

 On July 10, 2019, Livingston was waived by the Warriors.
-He went unsigned during free agency.

-Retirement

 On September 13, 2019, Livingston announced his retirement from the NBA.
 In a post, Livingston stated: "After 15 years in the NBA, I’m excited, sad, fortunate and grateful all in one breath.
 Hard to put into a caption all of the emotions it takes to try and accomplish your dreams."